 Bright lights in the center of the painting temporarily blind us.
-It takes a moment to figure out we’re looking at the headlights of cars speeding down a steep slope in Kyiv.
-As our eyes adjust, we can make out billboards and tall buildings densely packed into the background.
+They represent the headlights of cars speeding down a steep slope in Kyiv.
+As our eyes adjust, we can make out billboards and tall buildings packed into the background.
 We are looking at Kyiv from above, like a drone camera would.

 Ukrainian artist Alexandra Exter painted this nightscape in 1913, in the attic studio of her home at 27 Funduklievskaya Street.
-Car headlights beam shimmering color onto a city growing ever more modern.
-Kyiv in the 1910s is basking in the glow of a new sports stadium, a new National Music Academy of Ukraine, a new national library, and a new zoo.
-It is becoming one of the most beautiful cities in all of Europe.
+Car headlights beam shimmering color onto a city becoming more and more modern.
+Kyiv in the 1910s is basking in the glow of a new sports stadium, a new National Music Academy, a new national library, and a new zoo.
+It is one of the most beautiful cities in Europe.

 A few years earlier, the French poet Apollinaire took her to the Montmartre studio shared by Pablo Picasso and Georges Braque to see the radical approach they were developing, which one critic called “not so bad as it seems at first glance.”
 Exter liked what she saw, but couldn’t accept their indifference to color, because for Exter color was everything.